Ajeetesh2003/ChatSter2.0/README.md

-# Author Information

-**Name:** Ajeetesh Awadh

-**University/College:** Indian Institute of Technology Patna

-**Department:** Electrical and Electronics Engineering

-# Talk-A-Tive
+# ChatSter2.0

-Talk-a-tive is a Full Stack Chatting Web-App.
+ChatSter2.0 is a Full Stack Chatting Web-Application.
-It uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+It uses Socket.io for real-time communication and stores user details in encrypted format in Mongo DB Database.
+This project is an upgraded version of the previous project (ChatSter) with many additional and user-friendly features.
 ## Tech Stack

 **Client-Side:** React JS with Chakra UI